tvergilio/real-time-infrastructure/README.md

 This project calculates the relevance of restaurants in real time based on views and likes.
 This information is useful for applications that need to know which restaurants are currently trending.
-The system is designed to be scalable and handle high velocity data streams.

 It uses:
 * **Kafka**, a distributed and highly scalable event streaming platform, to ingest the data.